equivalent/equivalent.github.io/_posts/til/2014-07-30-rails-deliver-mail-to-file.markdown

+---
+layout: til_post
-# Rails deliver mail to local file
+title:  "Rails deliver mail to local file"
+categories: til
+disq_id: til-3
+redirect_from:
+  - "/tils/3/"
+  - "/tils/3-rails-deliver-mail-to-local-file/"
+---

 If you want to debug mail deliveries in development mode and want to see what exactly will be sent you can tell Rails to "deliver" emails to local folder file instead of sending them via `sendmail` or `smtp`.